Pilates vs yoga: what’s the real difference?

 Also Read>>> What to Wear to Pilates

-Yoga focuses on spiritual growth, flexibility, and breath awareness, while Pilates emphasizes core strength, alignment, and rehabilitation.
-Both are low-impact but serve different goals.
+Yoga focuses on spiritual growth, flexibility, and breath awareness, rooted in ancient Indian philosophy.
+Pilates emphasizes core strength, spinal alignment, and physical rehabilitation, developed in the early 20th century.
+Both are low-impact and beginner-friendly, but serve fundamentally different goals.

 References